wangziqi2013/wangziqi2013.github.io/_posts/2018-06-28-Rethinking-Serializable-MVCC.markdown

 case where global synchronization takes place is when worker threads have finished processing a batch.
 A barrier is used to ensure threads finish the previous batch before the begin with the next batch.

-BOHM works as follows.
-When a transaction is submitted to the system, it is required that the write set of the transaction is declared.
+One of the most important of BOHM is that when a transaction is submitted to the system, the write set of the transaction must be declared.
 This is not always possible, especially if the transaction takes multiple "rounds" of communication between the engine and the application, using, for example, a cursor.
 BOHM does not intend to support transactions of this kind, and in the paper it is suggested that only stored procedure is supported.
 In the case where the write set is unknown in advance, the database engine executes a speculative execution stage where no